 The aim of the course is to provide a readily accessible legal education and a flexible means of entry to the legal profession.
 It is designed to be especially suitable for part-time students, including country and interstate residents.

 Most students will undertake a Diploma in Law via evening classes.
 These are generally run from 6–8.30pm or 9pm.
-Students can expect to attend 1 lecture per week, per subject.
+Students can expect to attend one lecture per week, per subject.
 Distance students have access to recordings of these live lectures.

 Students have full access to the Sydney Law Library (the Herbert Smith Freehills Law Library) which includes: